muxinc/mux-player-swift/README.md

 We'd love to hear your feedback, shoot us a note at avplayer@mux.com with any feature requests, API feedback, or to tell us about what you'd like to build.

+#### Mux Video DRM Beta

+This SDK supports Mux Video's DRM feature, which is currently in closed beta.
+If you are interested in using our DRM features, please sign up on our [beta page](https://www.mux.com/beta/drm)

 ## Installation

 ### Installing in Xcode using Swift Package Manager